-- Red high risk: Threats to media pluralism occur and immediate actions or measures are required at short time. - Orange moderate risk: Immediate follow-up is necessary, actions or measures are possibly required, depending on the range between the orange and the red zone. - Green low risk: Safe zone, no immediate follow-up is required, no immediate actions are required.
+- Red high risk: Threats to media pluralism occur and immediate actions or measures are required in the short term. - Orange moderate risk: Immediate follow-up is necessary, actions or measures are possibly required, depending on the range between the orange and the red zone. - Green low risk: Safe zone, no immediate follow-up is required, no immediate actions are required.